Diagnostic Offered At

-- Cancer Risk & Prevention Program at Long Beach Memorial
+- Cancer Risk & Prevention Program at Long Beach Medical Center

-- Cancer Risk & Prevention Program at Saddleback Memorial
+- Cancer Risk & Prevention Program at Saddleback Medical Center

-- Cancer Risk & Prevention Program at Orange Coast Memorial
+- Cancer Risk & Prevention Program at Orange Coast Medical Center

 Understanding Your Genetic Make-up Can Help Your Health

 Most cancers manifest without a known cause, but some are hereditary.
 Genetic counseling helps hundreds of patients determine their risk for diseases that can be inherited, including colon, uterine, breast and ovarian cancer.
 Any family with a higher than expected number of cancer cases, regardless of the type, would benefit from having a formal “Hereditary Cancer Risk Assessment” consultation.
-Long Beach Memorial and Saddleback Memorial in California are proud to offer genetic counseling.
+Long Beach Medical Center and Saddleback Medical Center in California are proud to offer genetic counseling.
 To help you decide if genetic testing is appropriate, a genetic counselor analyzes family cancer patterns and environmental influences.

 Genetic Counseling prior to Starting a Family